abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- Can add visualforce pages in lightning app builder/flexipage

 - **Important Methods:**
-	- to add a related record's field name to a Visualforce page, use formula field syntax
+	- To add a related record's field name to a Visualforce page, use formula field syntax
 		- Reference the object's fields using ```{!opportunity.Account.fieldName}``` in a standard controller
- 	- to generate a simple PDF
+ 	- To generate a simple PDF
  		- create a visualforce page with ```renderAs="pdf"```
-   	- to add pagination to a page
+   	- To add pagination to a page
    		- The ```StandardSetController``` is designed to work with sets of records, and provides built-in methods to enable a large set of records to be displayed on a Visualforce page, with methods to assist in pagination of the record list.

 </details>